nextflow-io/nextflow/docs/google.rst

 -------

 Both input data and the pipeline work directory must be located in one or more `Google Storage <https://cloud.google.com/storage/>`_ buckets.
-Make sure your security credentials allows you to access those buckets.
+Make sure your security credentials allows you to access these buckets.

 Cluster deployment
 ------------------